ChrisDietrich405/portfolio/README.md

-# beauty-by-jo
+# portfolio

-This app is an online cel phone store.
+This is my portfolio.
 This project includes bootstrap and also the useContext React Hook

 ## How To Run This Project

-1. Clone project (in terminal add `git clone https://github.com/ChrisDietrich405/beauty-by-jo`)
+1. Clone project (in terminal add `git clone https://github.com/ChrisDietrich405/portfolio`)
 2. Install dependencies (in terminal run `npm install`)
 3. Run project (in terminal run `npm start`)